Tag Archive for: reputation management

 I’ve been testing searches out on Bing, Google, and other AI search engines, and my observations are consistent with Google’s long-touted philosophy for content that drives dividends.
 Google has long said that it will prioritize content that is “helpful, reliable, and people-first.

 Google knows the internet needs no more “stuff,” and it wants people searching to find genuinely helpful content.
-If you’re a reader, and you’ve tested out ChatGPT content, you’ve probably noticed it’s not all that insightful.
+If you’re a reader and you’ve tested out ChatGPT content, you’ve probably noticed it’s not all that insightful.
 That’s because, for all the talk of a sentient AI, it is not actually sentient.
-My Dad, who worked at IBM used to say “junk in, junk out” about computers, and that is so very true about AI.
+My Dad, who worked at IBM, used to say “junk in, junk out” about computers, which is so true about AI.
 And since there is a lot of junk content, there will always be a lot of junk AI content.
 The world’s greatest thinkers aren’t teaching AI, because there aren’t enough of them to teach AI at the scale currently necessary.
 Most AI-generated content would not (now) be categorized as quality.
 Could that change?
 Sure.

 “I use it, but I edit it,”